-Answer: Any adult over the age of 18 and no longer in high school who orders and is identified by California DI as passing a Level 2 Verified Volunteers Background Check, may be a California Destination Imagination Appraiser.
 Adults may volunteer to be an Appraiser without being affiliated with a team by registering as an Independent Appraiser.
-Team-provided Appraisers will use the Team Number for the team they are associated with when they register.
+Team-provided Appraisers will use the Team Number for the team they are associated with when they Register.
 The Primary Team Manager for a SVDI team may NOT serve as an Appraiser at the SVDI Regional Tournament.

 Question: How do I Register to be an Appraiser for a California DI Tournament?

 Answer: All Appraisers Register at My CalDI.
-Your My CalDI Portal will provide guidance and links so you can order the Level 2 Background Check from Verify Volunteers (aka Sterling Volunteers) and electronically sign the Destination Imagination Volunteer Code of Conduct.
+Your My CalDI Portal will provide guidance and links so you can order the Level 2 Background Check from Sterling Volunteers (a.k.a.
+Verify Volunteers) and electronically sign the Destination Imagination Volunteer Code of Conduct.
 All California Appraisers must attend Appraiser Training each year to be certified as trained by a Regional Challenge Master.

 Question: When is Appraiser Training?